 Driven by: Al Miller, Bill Cheesbourg, Chuck Hulse, Bob Hurt and Sammy Sessions.
 First race: Langhorne International Motor Speedway (R5), 18 Jun 1967.
 Total of 11 recorded races.

 Dan Levine's Federal Engineering acquired two new Gerhardts for the 1967 season, one with Dzus-fastened sides which was fitted with a supercharged Offy engine, and this fully-rivetted car which was fitted with a Ford engine.
-This was the #10 Federal Engineering entry for Bud Tingelstad at the 1967 Indy 500 is identified by Clymer as a new car.
-It is then identified by the 1968 Clymer as Tingelstad's 1968 #10, now fitted with a turbo Offy.
-It is presumably the #10 Federal entry raced by Tingelstad (and Arnie Knepper on one occasion) until the end of 1968.
-Bobby John's #35 Federal Engineering Special at Indy in 1969, a car that had outboard front springs.
+This was the #10 Federal Engineering entry for Bud Tingelstad at the 1967 Indy 500 and was his car at most races that season.
+It was fitted with a turbo Offy for 1968, and was again Tingelstad car at the Indy 500 and most races.
+It is thought to have been Bobby John's #35 Federal Engineering Special at Indy in 1969, a car that had outboard front springs.
 It continued in use alongside the team's newer 1968-type Gerhardt in 1970 and also had a handful of outings in 1971, being driven by Eldon Rasmussen at the last two races of the season.
 History then unknown until a car with outboard springs seen fully restored to Tingelstad's #10 livery at Indianapolis in May 2011 when it was driven by Parnelli Jones.
 Prepared then by Greg Elliff of G.E.
 Autosports (Avon, IN).
 Also driven at Indy in 2012 when it was owned by Jeff Urwin.
 Also seen at the the Historic Indycar Exhibitions in 2013 and 2019.

 Driven by: Bud Tingelstad, Arnie Knepper, Bobby Johns, Bill Puterbaugh, Al Loquasto, Sammy Sessions, Jim Malloy, Bob Harkey, Greg Weld and Eldon Rasmussen.
 First race: Indianapolis Motor Speedway (R3), 31 May 1967.
 Total of 32 recorded races.